MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Eleanor Doman : A needling problem from embroidery

-Blackwork is a type of embroidery that traditionally that is supposed to look the same on the front and back of the material and is usually based off geometric patterns.
+Blackwork is a type of embroidery that traditionally is supposed to look the same on the front and back of the material and is usually based off geometric patterns.
 But what kind of patterns can we use, and can we prove mathematically that they will look the same on both sides.

 - [Eleanor's slides (PPTX)]({{site.url}}/assets/talks/2018/EleanorDoman-ANeedlingProblemfromEmbroidery.pptx)
 - [Eleanor's slides (PDF)]({{site.url}}/assets/talks/2018/EleanorDoman-ANeedlingProblemfromEmbroidery.pdf)